nevanscott/nevanscott.github.io/_posts/journal/2010-07-18-obscurity.md

 ---
 layout: post
 title: Obscurity
+teaser: Popular ideas can be uninteresting simply because their shared nature has shaved off all the interesting bits.
 ---

 Obscurity is far more popular and widespread than popularity.
 Most, even we, the obscure, will, in a moment or more of popularity, never point this out and probably have a difficult time recalling its truth.
 But there it is.